 The Cabbage Tree Bay Aquatic Reserve at Manly, running from South Steyne past Fairy Bower and to Shelly Beach is an excellent place to go snorkelling.
-If you are new to Manly or new to snorkelling then I highly recommend doing a two hour guided snorkelling tour, click here.
+If you are new to Manly or new to snorkelling then I highly recommend doing a two hour guided snorkelling tour.

-Included on this ecotourism adventure is the tour guide who will explain the maritime ecosystem and show you the many different fish who live here, including some huge blue gropers.
+Included in this ecotourism adventure is the tour guide who will explain the maritime ecosystem and show you the many different fish that live here, including some huge blue gropers.
 You also have all wetsuits and snorkelling gear covered.

 If you’re an experienced snorkeller then do read up our own DIY snorkelling adventures at Shelly Beach here.
 You can rent snorkelling equipment at Dive Centre Manly at 10 Belgrave St, Manly.